 Ans: Any object which is not associated with the standard class will have a class of either WinObject (for Windows applications) or WebElement (for web applications) and are considered as Non-Standard objects.
 Non-standard objects are represented with a special Tri-colored symbol in the Object Repository.

 Q39.
 What is an Object Repository?

 Ans: Object Repository (OR) is a collection of objects pertaining to the application under test.
-Example: All the text boxes, list boxes, images etc are stored in a file in QTP.
+Example: All the text boxes, list boxes, images, etc are stored in a file in QTP.
 This file is called the object repository.
-Each object will have the set of properties to identify that object uniquely in the application.
+Each object will have a set of properties to identify that object uniquely in the application.
 At the time of execution, QTP identifies the objects on the screen by comparing them with the objects and their properties in the repository.